j-carson/telemarketing-classification/docs/ProjectSummary.md

 contacted in 2008, 2009, and 2010 there is no way to match up the records.

 The most promising field here was month.
 Demand for term deposits in Portugal appears to be strongest in March and December.
-However, no rows are tagged January or February and the greatest number of calls are in April.
+However, no rows are tagged January or February, and the greatest number of calls are in April.
 The sample size for each month are very inconsistent.
 September had the third highest conversion rate, but the smallest number of phone calls.
-Survey irregularity may be affecting the quality of this predictor.
+Survey irregularity (or perhaps the sporadic nature of the telemarketing campaigns?) may be affecting the quality of month as a predictor.